 These scenic flights involve flying west towards the permanent delta, exposing areas which are unreachable by vehicle or boat and showcasing the sheer enormity of the Okavango Delta.
-There is the option of the doors being removed for unrestricted photographic opportunities.
+There is the the option of the doors being removed for unrestricted photographic opportunities.
 Choose between 30, 45 or 60 minute tour in a one turbine Bell Jetranger helicopter with 3 seats.
 This activity is offered on a year round basis.
-Being a personalised activity, it's up to you what time of day you would like to do the activity, however we would recommend early morning and late afternoon as this time usually provides the best light for photography.
+Being a personalised activity, it's up to you what time of day you would like to do the activity, however we would recommend early morning and late afternoon as these times usually provide the best light for photography.
 Preferred flight times can be requested on booking.
-(Additional costs)

 This activity is at an additional cost.
 Please enquire for rates.